-Extending over a 7km stretch, 98% pure, tiny silica beads make up the luxurious sand, making it dazzlingly white and fine.
-Owing to this, the beads of sand don’t retain heat from the sun, even though it is bathed sunlight for around 300 days of the year.
+The beach extends over 7km, with sand made up of 98% pure, tiny silica beads, making it dazzlingly white and luxuriously fine.
+The magic of the beads of sand is that they don’t retain heat from the sun.
 This makes it the perfect sand for beach strolls without burning the soles of your feet!
-The fineness of the beads also makes it perfect for exfoliating – free spa day whilst at the beach!
+The fineness of the beads also makes it perfect for exfoliating – a free spa day whilst at the beach!

-The Ngaro Indigenous Tribe who called the Whitsunday Islands home, used to call Whitehaven Beach the ‘Whispering Sands’.
+The Ngaro Indigenous Tribe who called the Whitsunday Islands home used to call Whitehaven Beach the ‘Whispering Sands’.
 This is thought to come from the whistling sound that the sand makes under your feet as you walk.
 What makes Whitehaven Beach truly unique is Hill Inlet at the northern end of the beach.
-A tidal water inlet, where the snow-white sand and the turquoise waters swirl around each other to create a marble-like fusion.
+A tidal water inlet, where the snow-white sand and the turquoise waters swirl around each other, creating a marble-like fusion.
 Find out more about Hill Inlet and how to access it here.

-There is plenty of wildlife and marine life view-able at the beach, including baby lemon shark, stingrays, blue soldier crabs, goannas, white-bellied sea eagles and many others.
-You just have to be quiet and still enough if you spot them as they are usually shy!
+There is plenty of wildlife and marine life viewable at the beach, including baby lemon sharks, stingrays, blue soldier crabs, goannas, white-bellied sea eagles, and many more.